8base/Documentation/docs/projects/backend/development-tools-cli-ci-cd.md

 Applies local migrations files to target Environment.

-It is important to know that [Custom Logic (Functions)](/backend/custom-functions/custom-functions) are being deployed by default with any migrations files after `migration commit` is run.
+It is important to know that [Custom Logic (Functions)] (/backend/custom-functions) are being deployed by default with any migrations files after `migration commit` is run.
 You can change this default behavior by specifying a commit mode:

 - `--mode FULL` - commits migration files AND Custom Logic (Functions)
 - `--mode ONLY_MIGRATIONS` - commits only migration (without Custom Logic)